Review:The baptism of the Holy Spirit (Conversion and Resurrection)

 When he told the crowd in front of the barracks (Acts 21:40-22:21), when he told the members of the Sanhedrin (Acts 23:1-10), when he made a clarification on the trial before Felix (Acts 24:1-21), when he stood trial before Festus (Acts 25:6-12) and when he told the high ranking officers and the leading men of the city of Caesarea including Agrippa II at the governor's audience room (Acts 25:23-26:32), he explained repeatedly about circumstances that he had gotten a conviction about the conversion and the Resurrection which form a core of Paul's theology.
 It was a testimony regarding his true experience of the baptism with the Holy Spirit.

-If his true experience of the baptism with the Holy Spirit is classified based on the theory of "Wu Wei Pian Zheng (五位偏正)," or "Five Relations between Particularity and Universality" developed by the Zen master Dong-shan Liao-jie (洞山了价:807-869), it is the relation of the fifth, that is, 'Jian zhong dao (兼中到)' or enlightenment achieved between universality (manifestation of Jesus) and particularity (the martyrdom of Stephen and the persecution against Hellenist believers).
+"Wu Wei Pian Zheng (五位偏正)," or "Five Relations between Particularity and Universality" developed by the Zen master Dong-shan Liao-jie (洞山了价:807-869), it is the relation of the fifth, that is, 'Jian zhong dao (兼中到)' or enlightenment achieved between universality (manifestation of Jesus) and particularity (the martyrdom of Stephen and the persecution against Hellenist believers).

 Cao-shan Ben-ji (804-901), the disciple of Dong-shan, interpreted "Jian zhong dao" and said.
 "It is neither words nor no-words.
 Primarily it is free from both, yet it directly hits the point."
 Dong-shan preached, "One should reveal Zen through his action or experience it through self-realization and understand ultimate reality."